 Understanding Global Conflict

-The Pearson Institute is galvanizing scholars and researchers across disciplines to study the origins, dynamics, and implications of global conflict.
-They are meeting increased demand for evidence-based insights that can help shape public policy.
-The following articles represent a diverse sample of current and recent research conducted by faculty and faculty affiliates of The Pearson Institute.
+The Pearson Institute galvanizes scholars and researchers across disciplines to study the origins, dynamics, and implications of global conflict, meeting the increased demand for evidence-based insights that can help shape public policy.
+The following articles represent a diverse sample of research conducted by faculty, faculty affiliates, and associates of The Pearson Institute.

 |Author Sort descending||Title||Year||Region|

 |Wolfe, Rebecca J.||Can Economic Interventions Reduce Violence?||2018||Southern Asia|